Behind the Scenes: The Role of an Operating Room Nurse

 Why Is This Step So Important?

 Sterility is one of the most important aspects of surgery.
 Without proper sterile techniques, the risk of infection can increase significantly.
-As an OR nurse, I need to be hyper-aware of maintaining sterility, ensuring that everything is properly disinfected and handled according to strict protocols.
+As an Operating Room nurse, I need to be hyper-aware of maintaining sterility, ensuring that everything is properly disinfected and handled according to strict protocols.

 2. Assisting the Surgical Team During Surgery